-Note 4 - Contingent Liabilities:
+Note 4 - Legal Proceedings:

-- A. Further to Note 12L1 to the Annual Financial Statements, regarding a claim filed by the Partnership and Chevron Mediterranean Limited ("Chevron", and in this section, collectively: the "Plaintiffs") with the Jerusalem District Court against the State of Israel (the "Defendant"), which mainly includes a demand for restitution of royalties which were overpaid by the Plaintiffs to the Defendant, under protest, in respect of income which the Plaintiffs derived from gas supply agreements which were signed between natural gas consumers and the Yam Tethys partners and regarding the appeal filed by the Plaintiffs from the judgment received under such claim, it is noted that a hearing of the appeal was scheduled for December 27, 2023. - B. Further to Note 12L3 to the Annual Financial Statements, regarding a motion for class certification in connection with the merger transaction between the Partnership and Avner Oil Exploration Limited Partnership ("Avner"), that was filed by the holders of participation units in Avner (the "Certification Motion"), on May 7, 2023, the court's judgment was received, dismissing the Certification Motion.
+- A. Further to Note 12L1 to the Annual Financial Statements, regarding a claim filed by the Partnership and Chevron Mediterranean Limited ("Chevron", and in this section, collectively: the "Plaintiffs") with the Jerusalem District Court against the State of Israel (the "Defendant"), which mainly includes a demand for restitution of royalties which were overpaid by the Plaintiffs to the Defendant, under protest, in respect of income which the Plaintiffs derived from gas supply agreements which were signed between natural gas consumers and the Yam Tethys partners and regarding the appeal filed by the Plaintiffs from the judgment received under such claim, it is noted that a hearing of the appeal was scheduled for December 27, 2023. - B. Further to Note 12L3 to the Annual Financial Statements, regarding the dismissal of a motion for class certification in connection with the merger transaction between the Partnership and Avner Oil Exploration Limited Partnership ("Avner"), that was filed by the holders of participation units in Avner (in this section: the "Petitioners" and the "Certification Motion", respectively), against Avner, the general partner of Avner and its board members, Delek Group as (indirect) control holder of Avner, and Price Waterhouse Coopers Consulting Ltd. (PwC) (in this section: the "Respondents"), on 6 July 2023, the Petitioners filed with the Supreme Court an appeal from the judgment denying the Certification Motion.
+Furthermore, according to the court's decision, the Respondents are required to file their response to the appeal by November 13, 2023, and a hearing of the appeal was scheduled for April 15, 2024. - C. Further to Note 12L4 to the Annual Financial Statements, regarding a motion for class certification that was filed with the Tel Aviv District Court (Economic Department) by a shareholder of Tamar Petroleum Ltd. ("Tamar Petroleum") and the Public Representatives Association, against the Partnership, Tamar Petroleum, officers therein and Leader Issues (1993) Ltd. ("Leader", and jointly in this section: the "Respondents"), in connection with the issue of the shares of Tamar Petroleum in July 2017 (in this section: the "Certification Motion"), on July 17, 2023 the court denied the motion for discovery with respect to all of the Respondents other than Leader, for which the motion was partially granted.
+In addition, on 16 August 2023, the court approved an agreed stipulation between the parties whereby the cross examination of witnesses in the Certification Motion will be held in March-April 2024.

-Notes to the Condensed Interim Financial Statements as of March 31, 2023 (dollars in millions)
+Notes to the Condensed Interim Financial Statements as of June 30, 2023 (dollars in millions)